Many people are starting their craft businesses as a way to earn some money in their free time.

 Once you know which direction your brand is heading towards, you need to stick to it.

 This means having a consistent logo, slogan, and brand name.
+If you need help naming your business, check out our guide to 100+ craft business names.

 Step 6: Obtain the Business Licensing and Registration